Dakshin Behala

-Dakshin Behala is a locality in South West kolkata in Behala area.
-It is under Kolkata Municipal Corporation and under Kolkata Police Jurisdiction.
+Dakshin Behala is a locality of South Kolkata in West Bengal, India.
+It is a part of Behala region.
+It is under the jurisdiction of Kolkata Police and Kolkata Municipal Corporation.

 Location

 Dakshin Behala borders Bakultala to the north and Anandanagar colony H Block to the south.

+It composed of many small localities like Sastir more, Chandra Pally, Samsan Kalitala, Battala, Ghosh Para, Nator colony, Basudevpur, Bakultala, Basundhara Park, Ananda Nagar, Khudiram Pally, Dutta'r math area etc.

 Administration

 The area is under the jurisdiction of Thakurpukur Police Station and Sarsuna Police Station of South West Division (Behala Division) of Kolkata Police.

-The area is under 125 and 126 number ward of Kolkata Municipal Corporation.